-- 5. Legally authorized stocks, bonds, notes and other evidences of indebtedness of any city, county, town or district situated in any one of the states of the United States upon which there is no default and upon which there has been no default for more than ninety days; provided, that (i) within the twenty fiscal years next preceding the making of such investment, such city, county, town or district has not been in default for more than ninety days in the payment of any part of principal or interest of any stock, bond, note or other evidence of indebtedness issued by it; (ii) such city, county, town or district shall have been in continuous existence for at least twenty years; (iii) such city, county, town or district has a population, as shown by the federal census next preceding the making of such investment, of not less than 25,000 inhabitants; (iv) the stocks, bonds, notes or other evidences of indebtedness in which such investment is made are the direct legal obligations of the city, county, town or district issuing the same; (v) the city, county, town or district has power to levy taxes on the taxable real property therein for the payment of such obligations without limitation of rate or amount; and (vi) the net indebtedness of such city, county, town or district (including the issue in which such investment is made), after deducting the amount of its bonds issued for selfsustaining public utilities, does not exceed ten (10) percent of the value of the taxable property in such city, county, town or district, to be ascertained by the valuation of such property therein for the assessment of taxes next preceding the making of such investment; and (vii) where the rating by two of the three following rating agencies is: Moody's Aa or higher, Standard and Poor's AA or higher and Fitch AA or higher. - 6.
+- 5. Legally authorized stocks, bonds, notes and evidences of indebtedness of any city, county, town or district situated in any ne of the United States upon which there is no default for more than ninety days; provided that (i) in the twent fiscal years next preceding the making of such investment such city county, town district has not been in default for more than ninety days the payment of any part principal or interest of any stock, bond, ness issued by it; (ii) such city, county, town or note or other eviden we been continuous existence for at least twenty years; (iii) such city, trict has population, as shown by the federal census next preceding investment of not less than 25,000 inhabitants; (iv) the stocks, e making of such vidence of indebtedness in which such investment is made are ds, notes or other ct legal obligations of the city, county, town or district issuing the same; (v) the city, conv, town or district has power to levy taxes on the taxable real property therein for the parent of sigh obligations without limitation of rate or amount; and (vi) the net indebted such city, county, town or district (including the issue in which such investments made), after deducting the amount of its bonds issued for selfsustaining public utilities, does not exceed ten (10) percent of the value of the taxable property in such city, county, town or district, to be ascertained by the valuation of such property therein for the assessment of taxes next preceding the making of such investment; and (vii) where the rating by two of the three following rating agencies is: Moody's Aa or higher, Standard and Poor's AA or higher and Fitch AA or higher. - 6.
 Savings accounts or time deposits in any bank or savings and loan association within the Commonwealth of Virginia, providing such bank or savings and loan association is a "qualified public depository".
 Such savings accounts or time deposits must meet the collateralization requirements as set forth in the Virginia Security for Public Deposits Act and the regulations of the State Treasury Board.
 The collateral must be a security or securities allowable as a direct investment with a market value of not less than fifty percent of the deposit amount where the depository is a commercial bank and not less than one hundred percent of the deposit amount where the depository is a savings and loan or savings bank.
 This collateral must be pledged to the Treasury Board and held by the Board in its designated trust depository or another depository approved by the Board (§58.1-3149 and §2.2-4400).